 We will be happy to quote the cost of international airfare and travel insurance and to make these arrangements for you.

-Group Private: All transfers are private, and the city tours of Lima and Cusco, and the Sacred Valley of the Incas excursion are group tours for single passengers and 3 Star accommodations, and private for 4 Star, 5 Star, and Deluxe accommodations.
+Group Private: All transfers (except on the Nazca Lines excursion) are private, and the city tours of Lima and Cusco, and the Sacred Valley of the Incas excursion are group tours for single passengers and 3 Star accommodations, and private for 4 Star, 5 Star, and Deluxe accommodations.
+The Nazca Lines overflight and Ballestas Islands boat tour are group tours.
 The Inca Trail to Machu Picchu hike is a group tour.

 Elevations: Cusco is 10,912 feet (above sea level), the Sacred Valley of the Incas is 8,944 feet, the Inca Trail varies from 8,528 feet to 13,776 feet, and Machu Picchu is 7,900 feet.